ildaballiu/select-testing-demo/README.md

 # DEMO - React Select Testing

-This project was created to demo an with React Select.
+This project was created to demo an issue with React Select.

 ## Getting Started with Create React App